Reducing Bias in Natural Language Processing Systems

 • What are acceptable performance thresholds for the chosen dimensions?

-Due to the sheer number of potential dimensions, stakeholder advocates and NLP experts should be involved in this step.
-To determine acceptable thresholds for worst-case tests, ethicists should be consulted.
 To further explain this step, the authors use the exemplar scenario of an Automated Text Scoring (ATS) system, which is used to grade exams and essays.
 The stakeholders here are the students and their schools.
-Demographic considerations which may need to be considered include the use of a given language by stakeholders and the fluency of particular societal or socioeconomic groups in that language.
+Relevant demographic considerations include the use of a given language by stakeholders and the fluency of particular societal or socioeconomic groups in that language.

 Operationalize dimensions as distributions